dusty-nv/jetson-inference/docs/detectnet-console-2.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/pytorch/docs/images/detectnet.jpg" width="900">

 The `detectNet` object accepts an image as input, and outputs a list of coordinates of the detected bounding boxes along with their classes and confidence values.  `detectNet` is available to use from [Python](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#detectNet) and [C++](../c/detectNet.h).
-See belowfor various [pre-trained detection models](#pretrained-detection-models-available)  available for download.
+See below for various [pre-trained detection models](#pretrained-detection-models-available)  available for download.
 The default model used is a [91-class](https://raw.githubusercontent.com/dusty-nv/jetson-inference/master/data/networks/ssd_coco_labels.txt) SSD-Mobilenet-v2 model trained on the MS COCO dataset, which achieves realtime inferencing performance on Jetson with TensorRT.

 As examples of using `detectNet` we provide versions of a command-line interface for C++ and Python: